MEGATeamorg/Backend-Roadmap-2022/README.md

 ### Laravel 7.x: Sarthak Shrivastava

-Here you will learn many and many in Laravel and see new tools like `Livewire` and `Tailwind CSS` 👇
+Here you will learn many and many in Laravel and see new tools like <a href="https://laravel-livewire.com/">`Laravel-Livewire`</a> and <a href="https://tailwindcss.com/">`Tailwind CSS`</a> 👇

 <a href="https://youtube.com/playlist?list=PLe30vg_FG4OSCTUv3XIkwH--cK2D7rfJJ">Laravel 7.x</a>

 ### Livewire: Sarthak Shrivastava

-Here you will learn the `Livewire` framework, this framework is similar to `Vue.js` 👇
+Here you will learn the `Livewire` framework, this framework is similar to <a href="https://vuejs.org/">`Vue.js`</a> 👇

 <a href="https://www.youtube.com/playlist?list=PLe30vg_FG4OQ8b813BDykoYz95Zc3xUWK">Laravel Livewire</a>

 > This step is optional BUT I advise you to learn that great framework as it will relieve you from AJAX problems.
-If you'd like to learn Vue.js you can see this <a href="https://youtube.com/playlist?list=PLDoPjvoNmBAzDuaT7kEURZQbw9dQHepK9">tutorial</a> or you may love to use <a href="https://alpinejs.dev/">Alpine.js</a> because it's very similar to Vue.js and a very lightweight Javascript framework more than Vue.js
+If you'd like to learn Vue.js you can see this <a href="https://youtube.com/playlist?list=PLDoPjvoNmBAzDuaT7kEURZQbw9dQHepK9">tutorial</a>, you may love to use <a href="https://alpinejs.dev/">Alpine.js</a> also because it's a very lightweight Javascript framework

 ## Advanced Level 😎